14 March 2011

 51 Weeks [in which we keep the mailman busy]

 A few days later Daddy sent Jared an email, the essence of which was, "Go to it right heartily."* I, meanwhile, was told that a real letter was en route to my mailbox.
-Yup, a real pen and paper letter.
+A real pen and paper letter.
 Snail mail, people . . . it's how we roll.

 While I waited, I told a few close friends at school about this new adventure.
 (Thanks for sharing my excitement, girls.
 You know who you are!)
-I had never dated anyone, so it was entirely foreign territory, but surprisingly, I was not nervous or scared.
+I had never dated anyone, so it was foreign territory, but I was not nervous.
 I knew that we'd be walking this out with the help of many wise people, including our parents.
 It just seemed like the perfect timing.
 I couldn't wait to see what would transpire.

 But his letter had to come first.